gem5bootcamp/lps2024/slides/01-Introduction/02-getting-started.md

 ## Getting started with gem5

-In this section, we will get familiar the tutorial's codespace environment and run our first gem5 simulation.
+In this section, we will get familiar with the tutorial's codespace environment and run our first gem5 simulation.

 ---